zhzheng92/BCB546X-Fall2018-Perplexed-Pythons/README.md

 `code/` contains scripts and code used in the analysis

-`data/` contains the result files of the analysis
+`data/` contains the raw data and any result files of the analysis